Shepherd’s Pie Soup is all of the ingredients for your favorite Shepherd’s Pie in a cozy bowl of soup. It’s packed with potatoes, veggies, & meat.

 - 1/4 tsp. ground, dried sage

 - Heat the olive oil in a large stock pot over medium heat.
-When hot, add the onion, carrots, celery and potatoes and saute for about 5-7 minutes.
+When hot, add the onion, celery, and potatoes and saute for about 5-7 minutes.

 - Then, add the ground meat and allow it to brown, about 8 minutes.
 Then, add the garlic and tomato paste and saute for 2 additional minutes to allow the flavors to release.